daigo0927/raisr/README.md

 # RAISR

 A Python implementation of [RAISR](http://ieeexplore.ieee.org/document/7744595/).

-Supporting color images.
+Forked from [movehand/raisr](https://github.com/movehand/raisr), now I try to additionally implement two types of blending scheme.

 ## How To Use